 You’ll probably need help from a specialist to get the most out of your retirement funds.
 To build an effective drawdown plan, you’ll need to take into account not only the taxes you’ll be paying in retirement, but also the income you’ll be receiving under the various government programs.
 For example, would it be more advantageous to take the money out of your RRSPs or TFSA first or to use amounts held outside of those plans?
 Check whether withdrawing funds from your RRSP could reduce the level of income you receive from either the Guaranteed Income Supplement or the Old Age Security pension.

-You’ll also have to determine the age at which you should apply to receive the Québec Pension Plan pension and Old Age Security pension This link will open in a new window.
+You’ll also have to determine the age at which you should apply to receive the Québec Pension Plan pension and Old Age Security pension.
 The longer you wait, the higher your pension.

 Two tips to end

 Tell some of your trusted friends and family members where your documents are stored.
 The names of your financial institutions, the contact information of your notary/lawyer, accountant and representative, and any other important information that a close friend or family member may need in order to track down your documents should be kept in the same place as your papers.

 - Register for a retirement preparation course

 A retirement preparation course covers all the areas listed above as well as the psychosocial aspects of retirement.
 It’s a good opportunity to give some thought to the big decision of when to retire.
 Do you wish to take such a course?
 Inquire with the various educational institutions in your community.
 You could gain some invaluable insight.